Parsinator, a tale of a pdf parser

 Conclusion

 Voilà!
 That’s how I came up with Parsinator.
-With this approach, I could parse new files without coding the whole thing every time I needed to support a new type of file.
-I only needed to reuse the right skippers and parsers based on the structure of the new file.
+With this approach, I could parse new files without coding the whole thing every time I needed to support a new file structure.
+I only needed to reuse the right skippers and parsers.

 All ideas and contributions are more than welcome!